 Here are some tips for particular objects:

-Photographs Lay out photographs face up on paper towels or hang up to dry with clothes pins only touching the borders.
+Lay out photographs face up on paper towels or hang up to dry with clothes pins only touching the borders.
 Make sure that wet photographs are not touching each other, wet photographs will stick together as they dry.
 This rule also applies to wet photographs in picture frames, remove the photograph from the frame and make sure it is not touching the glass or the edges of the frame.
 Air-dry the photos and watch for mold growth.

-Books/ Documents Place white-only paper towels between book pages to soak up excess water.
+Place white-only paper towels between book pages to soak up excess water.
 Remember not to remove dirt by rubbing; this will grind the dirt in further.
 Change paper towels as needed and pay particular attention to any mold growth; mold can be seen as well as smelled.
 Freezing the materials can help prevent this.
 Be particularly careful handling these objects, wet papers are especially fragile.

-Textiles Rinse clothing and textiles with clean bottled water and blot to remove any excess.
+Rinse clothing and textiles with clean bottled water and blot to remove any excess.
 Lay out the textile flat and even and allow to air dry.

-Furniture For upholstered furniture remove the cushions and wrap with towels or sheets to absorb water.
+For upholstered furniture remove the cushions and wrap with towels or sheets to absorb water.
 Wipe wood surfaces gently and allow to air dry.
 Monitor all surfaces of the furniture for mold growth.

-SMOKE and FIRE
+SMOKE AND FIRE

 Other common damages to artifacts involve smoke and fire.
 Fires have the potential to be absolutely devastating to artifacts and often are too badly burned to be saved.
 However there are steps one can take to salvage as much as possible from a fire.
 Begin the process as soon as safely possible, the longer soot and ash stay on an item the more likely it is to incur permanent damage.
 First assess the area and pay close attention to personal safety, wear nitrate palm gloves, goggles and protective clothing.
 The gloves are especially important.
 The oil from your hands can cause the fine soot particles to be permanently ground into the surface of any porous material.
 Alternatively, you can slide a support such as a clean sheet, board, or piece of cardboard underneath to move items to a stable location.